Primechain/primechain-api-docs/docs/usecases/temp.md

 ## 1. Introduction and overview

+### 1.1 TRADE-Chain nodes
 TRADE-Chain is a permissioned multi-framework blockchain powered by Primechain APIs.
-TRADE-Chain nodes are available to banks, financial institutions and large exporters, importers, shippers and investors.

-***The pain points of today’s trade finance processes are:***
-1. Delays and errors due to manual document creation and distribution.
-2. Invoice factoring risk.
-3. Delayed timeline.
-4. Manual AML review.
-5. Fraud risk due to multiple disconnected platforms.
-6. Fraud risk due to duplicate bills of lading.

-***Core benefits of TRADE-Chain:***
+The following types of TRADE-Chain nodes are available:
-1. Real-time review and approval of documents.
+1. Importer and Exporters nodes
-2. Real-time, transparent view of invoices for discounting and factoring.
-3. Eliminating the need for correspondent banks and other intermediaries.
-4. Elimination of fraud by providing real-time, transparent view of bills of lading.
-5. Transparency in terms of ownership and location of goods.
-6. Real-time, automated settlements without the need for reconciliation.
-7. Real-time view to regulators leading to complete regulatory transparency.
-8. Reducing the letter of credit issue process from several days to a few hours.
-9. Reducing the time of delivery for trade documents from several days to a few hours.
-10.Increased transparency by sharing transaction details with all parties.

-### 1.1 Sandbox blockchain
+2. Bank modes
+3. Financer and investor nodes
+4. Insurer nodes
+5. Export credit agency nodes
+6. Freight company nodes
+7. Regulator nodes
+8. Service provider nodes

 To access the TRADE-Chain sandbox, email us on info@primechain.in

-### 1.2 Production blockchain
-Nodes on the commercial / production TRADE-Chain are available free to all Bankchain members and at an annual subscription fee for non-members.
-Email us on info@primechain.in for details.

-### 1.3 System requirements for nodes
+***System requirements for nodes***
 2 virtual machines / physical servers with the following details are required:
 * Ubuntu 16.04 machine with 32 GB RAM, 4 core processor, 100 GB SSD disk with ports 22, 15590 and 61172 open.
 * Ubuntu 16.04 machine with 32 GB RAM, 8 core processor, 25 GB SSD disk with ports 22 and 2512 open.

-### 1.4 Information Security issues
-* Symmetric and asymmetric cryptography ensures ***confidentiality*** of data.
-* Hash functions ensure ***integrity*** of data.
-* Multiple blockchain nodes ensure ***availability*** of data.
-* Blockchain technology ensures provable ***immutability*** of data.
-* Digital signatures ensure ***non-repudiation***.
-* [Blockchain Security Controls](http://www.primechaintech.com/bsc.php) provide the security controls and information security framework.

-### 1.5 API keys for sandbox
+### 1.2 API keys for sandbox
 API keys authenticate access to the TRADE-Chain sandbox.
 To generate an API key, use `get api/v1/get_api_key`.
 An API key must be passed in the authorization header. ([See example](http://www.primechaintech.com/img/api_documentation/sample_rest_api_client.jpg))

 Sample output